indrekkaul/DataAnalysisCases/BikeShareCaseStudy/README.md

 2. Whay would casual riders buy annual membership?

 ## Prepare

-1. Download Cyclistic's historical trip data to anlayze.
-I desided to download 1 year period from May 2023 to April 2024.
+1. Download Cyclistic's historical trip data to anlayze. -> I desided to download 1 year period from May 2023 to April 2024.
    [Cyclistic's historical trip data is available here.](https://divvy-tripdata.s3.amazonaws.com/index.html)
-2.
+2. Analyse what format the data is. -> Data is divided 12 csv files with one month periods.
+Each file contains ~600 000 records.
+   I desided to use R for clening and analyses.
+3.